AroneyS/binchicken/docs/setup.md

 Environment setup
 ========

-Bin chicken uses separate conda environments for each subprocess.
+Bin Chicken uses separate conda environments for each subprocess.
 Run `binchicken build` to create those subprocess conda environments and setup environment variables.

 Conda prefix is the directory you want to contain the subprocess conda environments.